learn-co-students/python-more-lists-dumbo-web-080519/README.md

 Download and open in iPython Notebooks

-<a href='https://learn.co/lessons/python-more-lists' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/python-more-lists' title='Download and open in iPython Notebooks'>Download and open in iPython Notebooks</a> on Learn.co and start learning to code for free.</p>